HarryHy/PCC/README.md

 # PCC
-This is some practice with python
+This is some practice with python.
-Part of the practice is from datacamp
+Part of the practice is from datacamp.